Logical qubits with erasure conversion using metastable neutral atoms

 We implement programmable quantum circuits by transporting atoms between a storage zone and a gate zone (Fig.~\ref{fig:intro}a)~\cite{bluvstein_logical_2024,reichardt_logical_2024}.
 The static traps defining both the storage and gate zones are generated by a liquid crystal spatial light modulator (SLM), while the dynamic transport traps that govern the circuit execution are generated by a pair of orthogonally oriented acousto-optic deflectors (AODs).
 The AODs are driven by piecewise-polynomial waveforms generated in real-time using a field-programmable gate array (FPGA)~\cite{stefanazzi_qick_2022}, configured to receive mid-circuit erasure check information from a fast EMCCD camera through an intermediate computer.
 The gate zone is illuminated by a focused 302 nm laser beam used to implement entangling Rydberg gates via the $\ket{\nu = 54.3}$ state (Fig.~\ref{fig:intro}a; $P = 20$\ mW, $\Omega_r = 2\pi \times 2.5$\ MHz)~\cite{peper_spectroscopy_2025}.
-For convenience, we also use the Rydberg transition to implement selective single-qubit $Z(\theta)$ rotations, which are complemented by a global radio-frequency drive to provide full single-qubit control (Fig.~\ref{fig:intro}b).
+For convenience, we also use the Rydberg transition to implement selective single-qubit $Z(\theta)$ rotations (Fig.~\ref{fig:intro}b).
+Complemented by a global radio-frequency drive, these operations provide full single-qubit control.
+Since quantum circuits require repeated trap switch-offs for light-shift–sensitive operations, we use periodic trap modulation to avoid the heating from irregular switching and enable deeper circuit execution (Methods).